-The U.S. Air Force presence at Thule Air Base in northwest Greenland provides significant strategic value for the U.S. and NATO allies and plays a critical role in our early warning radar system, facilitating communication with polar orbit satellites, and supporting scientific research.
+The U.S. Air Force presence at Thule Air Base in northwest Greenland provides significant strategic value for the U.S. and NATO allies.
+It plays a critical role in our early warning radar system, facilitating communication with polar orbit satellites, and supporting scientific research.

 Bilateral Economic Relations

 The United States is Denmark’s largest non-European trade partner, and largest overall export market.
-In 2019, U.S. Denmark total two-way goods trade totaled just under $11.5 billion; services trade in 2017 totaled $8.6 billion.
-Aircraft, computers, machinery, and instruments are among the major U.S. goods exports to Denmark, while Denmark exports industrial machinery, chemical products, furniture, pharmaceuticals, canned ham and pork, windmills, and Legos.
+In 2019, U.S.-Denmark total two-way goods trade totaled just over $14 billion; services trade in 2017 totaled $8.6 billion.
+Aircraft, computers, machinery, and instruments are among the major U.S. goods exports to Denmark, while Denmark exports industrial machinery, chemical products, furniture, pharmaceuticals, canned ham and pork, windmills, and toys.
 Denmark is a world leader in “green energy” industries, and in sectors such as IT, health and life sciences, and shipping.
-Danish investment in the United States is growing, exemplified by Novo Nordisk’s USD 1.85 billion investment in a North Carolina pharmaceutical facility and the Vestas wind turbine company, which as of 2016 employed more staff in the United States than in Denmark.
+Danish investment in the United States is growing, exemplified by Novo Nordisk’s USD 1.85 billion investment in a North Carolina pharmaceutical facility and the Vestas wind turbine company, which employs more staff in the United States than in Denmark.
 According to the Danish government, investments in the United States support some 75,000 U.S. jobs.

 Denmark’s Membership in International Organizations